Introduction

 Clinical Significance

-Clinicians interpret white blood cell count alongside clinical findings, peripheral smear, and inflammatory markers.
-Therefore, correlation always remains essential.
+Clinicians always interpret white blood cell count results alongside clinical findings, peripheral blood smear examination, and inflammatory markers.
+Therefore, proper correlation remains essential for accurate diagnosis and effective patient management.

 Conclusion